mutlukurt/mutlukurt/README.md

 ## About Me

-I’m a developer who believes that **AI + Creativity** is reshaping how we build digital products.
+I'm a developer who believes that **AI + Creativity** is reshaping how we build digital products.
 My focus is to combine **solid engineering practices** with **AI-native workflows** to deliver **clean, efficient, and future-proof solutions**.

 - **Web** → React · Next.js · Tailwind CSS · TypeScript